 Special characters and spaces are allowed.

-- From the Type list, select Rate Limiting.
+- In the Type list, select Rate Limiting.

 Select a Policy Granularity, as defined in the following